 If you remember back in Chapter 4 we discussed hard drives and partitioning.
-If you didn't read that part, skip back and read it now.
+If you didn't read that part, to have a fuller understanding about what we're about to do with your hard disk, skip back and read it now.